SaoodCS/Rat-Hunt/resources/docs/Client-Server Architecture.md

 ### Server-Side onDataChange cloud function Cases

-1. If a user is added and a new room is created in RTDB, it adds the room and user to Firestore
+1. If a new room is created in RTDB, it does nothing as the client-side will add the room to Firestore (with the host user, topic, and noOfRounds)
-2. If a user is added to an existing room in RTDB, it adds the user to the room in Firestore
+2. If a user is added to RTDB, it adds the user to the room in Firestore
 3. If a user is deleted from a room in RTDB, it deletes the user from the room in Firestore
 4. If a room is deleted from RTDB, it deletes the room from Firestore
 5. If a user's status is changed to 'connected' in RTDB, it changes the user's status to 'connected' in Firestore